 1. Wax is the fastest lube for your chain, period.
 Check out the Velo magazine test where simple paraffin beat 29 other industry lubes hands down:

 Still not convinced?
-Take a look at Velo’s second test where Molten Speed Wax knocked off every competitor in the bunch (and that’s without our Race Powder that reduces friction another 6%!).
+Take a look at Velo’s second test where Molten Speed Wax (now MSPEEDWAX) knocked off every competitor in the bunch (and that’s without our Race Powder that reduces friction another 6%!).

 Velo Lube Test #2

 2. Wax is the cleanest lube available.
 Go ahead, we dare you to drop your chain on your white 70’s shag carpet.
 Why is wax so clean?
 It’s not a liquid, greasy or oily so it doesn’t attract dirt, sand or other debris from the road or trail.